gomezportillo/qap/README.md

-# qap
-Solving a Quadratic Assignment Problem using genetic algorithms in Python3
+# Solving a Quadratic Assignment Problem using genetic algorithms in Python3